 Average Weather in Titusville Florida, United States

-In Titusville, the temperature typically varies from 51°F to 90°F over the course of the year, and is rarely below 37°F or above 93°F.
+In Titusville, the summers are long, hot, oppressive, wet, and mostly cloudy and the winters are short, cool, windy, and partly cloudy.
+Over the course of the year, the temperature typically varies from 51°F to 90°F and is rarely below 37°F or above 93°F.

 The hot season lasts for 4.0 months, from May 25 to September 25, with an average daily high temperature above 86°F. The hottest day of the year is August 3, with an average high of 90°F and low of 74°F.